The End of the 401K Match and Random Thoughts on the 401k vs a Roth IRA

 I hope this clarifies my point, PT.
 I always enjoy reading your posts, so I was hoping to offer something constructive in return.

-5. Avatar RC@ThinkYourWayToWealth says:
+5. RC@ThinkYourWayToWealth says:

 Sorry to hear about that PT- but thanks for the mention.
 I think you have the right attitude-and hopefully for your company it will be temporary.